 If you’ve read the first part of our 3 weeks in Sri Lanka travel Itinerary, you know by now I’ve been smitten by this charming island in the Indian Ocean.

-The last time we’ve met we were getting off the train from Kandy to Nuwara Eliya (I cannot help but add once again that this is the most beautiful train ride you’ll ever be on) and finding a vehicle to get to our new hotel.
+The last time we’ve met we were getting off the train from Kandy to Nuwara Eliya (I cannot help but add once again that this is the most beautiful train ride you’ll ever experience) and finding a vehicle to get to our new hotel.

 Where to stay in Nuwara Eliya